broadinstitute/taiga/README.md

         `cp settings.cfg.sample settings.cfg && vim settings.cfg`

+6. Create the database to have some data to work with:

+        `python taiga2/create_test_db_sqlalchemy.py`

 6. Open 4 terminal windows to launch Webpack, Taiga 2, Celery and Redis processes:

     a.
 In the root folder: